cityofaustin/Residential-Permitting/_projects/general-process/apply.md

 ---

-## How Do I Submit My Application?
+## How do I submit my application?

 Intake occurs at [Residential Plan Review](/contact/#residential-plan-review) at the One Texas Center.